KathleenMcLay/Honours_research_project/README.md

 ### Basic Cleaning

-The sorted Bam files for each individual were cleaned with ```picard v2.27.2``` [(Broad Institute, 2019)](http://broadinstitute.github.io/picard/) CleanSam to softclips alignments outside the reference genome and remove set quality scores for unmapped reads to 0.
+The sorted Bam files for each individual were cleaned with ```Picard v2.27.2``` [(Broad Institute, 2019)](http://broadinstitute.github.io/picard/) CleanSam to softclips alignments outside the reference genome and remove set quality scores for unmapped reads to 0.

 ```
 java -Xmx2g -jar picard.jar CleanSam \